lliang826/lliang826/ReadMe.md

-# 👋 Hey there!
-Welcome to my GitHub profile, I'm Lawrence
+# 👋 Hey there, I'm Lawrence!
-I'm a software developer located in Vancouver, Canada, and I have a strong interest in web development.<br><br>Outside of work, I enjoy hiking, golfing, and watching Netflix!
+Welcome to my GitHub profile.<br><br>I'm a software developer located in Vancouver, Canada, and I have a strong interest in web development.<br><br>Outside of work, I enjoy hiking, golfing, and watching Netflix!

 ## 🌐 Socials: